IRL2/nanover-docs/source/tutorials/vrclient.rst

 .. admonition:: Key point

     For a **wireless setup** you will need to have a strong and stable internet connection that allows communication over the network.
     Note that this option is often not possible with public & institutional networks (e.g. Eduroam).
-Please see details below.
+In order to use a wirelles setup over institutional networks you need to use a vpn service (for further details see details below).
     Instead, you can use your mobile hotspot.
 In this case, please ensure that all devices are connected to the hotspot, including the computer running the NanoVer server and your VR headset(s).

+.. admonition:: Key definition

+    \ **Tethered**: using a cable to connect your VR headset to your computer.

 .. admonition:: Institutional Networks (e.g.Eduroam)